 - Making a loss or a profit, rather than a consistent salary.

 - Able to decide what work they do and how they do it

 - Able to work for more than one client

 If this sounds like your working arrangement, it is highly likely that you are running a business.
 If you are running a business, you might also need business insurance and must make sure that you have your legals in order.

 When do I need permission from others to run my business?

-Though you might own the premises, you might still be prevented from running a business as a result of “restrictive covenants.”
+Though you might own the premises of your residential property, you might still be prevented from running using them as business premises as a result of “restrictive covenants.”
 Check the property title online at the Land Registry website to find out whether your property is burdened by any restrictive covenants.
 Additionally, your business may cause a nuisance to neighbours.
 If it causes damage to your neighbour's property or hinders their enjoyment of it, you will be open to legal liability.
-Finally, if the property is mortgaged, it is worth checking the terms to see whether it contains a prohibition against running a business.
+Finally, if the property is mortgaged, it is worth checking the terms with your mortgage provider to see whether it contains a prohibition against running a business.
 Equally, you should find out whether you need to switch partly or wholly to a commercial mortgage.